A1.1 Overview: Components of an SHSM

 Can additional cooperative education credits be included in the bundle?

-Although students are required to successfully complete two cooperative education credits, it is recommended that they take more than the required two credits.
+Although students are required to successfully complete two cooperative education credits, they can take more than the required two credits.

-Students may take up to two additional cooperative education credits in the SHSM program.
-Of these:
+Students may take up to four additional cooperative education credits in the SHSM program for a total of six cooperative education credits.
+Of the additional four:

-• one may be used as one of the four major credits; and
+• Up to three may be used as part of the four major credits; and

 • one may be substituted for a credit in the Other Required Credits component, as specified in the requirements for the particular sector.